Server Deployment Checklist

 On the report server computer, follow these steps after setup is finished to complete the deployment:

-- Open port 80 in Microsoft Windows Firewall to enable incoming requests over port 80.
-If you installed Reporting Services on Microsoft Windows XP with Service Pack 2 or Windows Server 2003 with Service Pack, HTTP requests over port 80 are blocked by default.
+Open port 80 in Microsoft Windows Firewall to enable incoming requests over port 80.
+If you installed Reporting Services on Microsoft Windows XP with Service Pack 2 or Windows Server 2003 with Service Pack 1, HTTP requests over port 80 are blocked by default.
 To open port 80, do the following:

 To confirm that the Web server is available, open a browser window and type http://<webservername>.
 If you opened the port successfully, the default Web page appears.

 To support remote administration of a report server, you must make additional modifications to Windows Firewall settings.
-For more information, see Configuring a Report Server for Remote Administration.
+For more information, see How to: Configure a Report Server for Remote Administration.

-- (Optional) Run the SQL Server Surface Area Configuration tool to make some Web and Windows service features unavailable.
+(Optional) Use the Surface Area Configuration for the Reporting Services facet of Policy-Based Management to make specific features unavailable.
 You can prevent scheduled operations and Web service calls.
-Removing these features can significantly reduce the scope of operations for a report server.
+If you are not using these features, you should turn them off to reduce the attack surface of a report server.

-- (Optional) Install Oracle client tools on the report server if your reports use the Microsoft .NET Framework Data Provider for Oracle.
-After you install the client tools, you must restart IIS.
+(Optional) Install Oracle client tools on the report server if your reports use the Microsoft .NET Framework Data Provider for Oracle.
+After you install the client tools, you must restart the service.
 To support subscriptions to reports that use Oracle data sources, you must grant permissions to the NetworkService account.
 For more information, see http://support.microsoft.com/kb/870668.

-- On the instance of SQL Server that is hosting the report server database, verify that the SQL Server Agent service is running.
+On the instance of SQL Server that is hosting the report server database, verify that the SQL Server Agent service is running.
 SQL Server Agent must be running before users define subscriptions and other scheduled operations.
-Use the SQL Server Surface Area Configuration tool to enable SQL Server Agent.
+Use SQL Server Management Studio to enable SQL Server Agent.

-- (Optional) Disable client-side printing if you do not want to provide this feature.
+(Optional) Disable client-side printing if you do not want to provide this feature.
 Client-side printing is enabled by default.
-For more information, see Configuring Client-Side Printing for Reporting Services.
+For more information, see Enabling and Disabling Client-Side Printing for Reporting Services.

-- (Optional) Review the configuration files to make unavailable any rendering presentation formats that you do not want to use.
+(Optional) Review the configuration files to make unavailable any rendering presentation formats that you do not want to use.
 Because Reporting Services is designed for Web-based reporting, reports are initially rendered in HTML.
 Users can view on-demand reports in another format.
 You can restrict the rendering extensions that are available by removing them from the configuration files.
 You might also want to customize report server e-mail delivery settings, set limits on the number of open connections, or adjust memory limits.
-For more information, see Reporting Services Configuration Files and Specifying Rendering Extension Parameters in Configuration Files.
+For more information, see Configuration Files (Reporting Services) and Customizing Rendering Extension Parameters in RSReportServer.Config.

-- (Optional) View or modify memory limits for the Report Server Web service or Windows service.
-By default, both services are tuned for optimal performance.
-For more information about the default settings, see Configuring Available Memory for Reporting Services.
+(Optional) View or modify memory limits for the Report Server service.
+By default, the service is tuned for optimal performance.
+For more information about the default settings, see Configuring Available Memory for Report Server Applications.

-- Create role assignments to grant report server access to other users.
+Create role assignments to grant report server access to other users.
 Generally, for each group or user, you should create a pair of role assignments: one for system access and a second one to access items in the report server folder namespace.
-For more information and step-by-step instruction, see Tutorial: Setting Permissions in Reporting Services and Managing Permissions and Security for Reporting Services.
+For more information and step-by-step instruction, see Tutorial: Setting Permissions in Reporting Services and Granting Permissions on a Native Mode Report Server.